mikependon/RepoDB.NET/pages/enumerations/conversiontype.md

 ## ConversionType

-This enum is used to set the value of `ConversionType` property of [TypeMapper](/mapper/typemapper) object to define the type-of-conversion to be used when extracting the `DbDataReader` into its equivalent .NET CLR Type.
+This enum is used to set the value of the `ConversionType` property of [TypeMapper](/mapper/typemapper) object.
+It defines how the conversion type is when extracting the `DbDataReader` into its equivalent .NET CLR Type.

 #### Enum Values